 Specialists had to be called in to remove the hive and its bees, the honey, and rebuild the wall.

-These rooms with a view in Italy are now ready for you to stay in them.
+These rooms with a view in Italy that dreams are made of, are now ready for you to stay in them.

 Very stylish rooms.
 Different from both her home and Il Fondo downstairs.